lmlg/libsref/doc/design.md

 generally no built-in protection against data races, which means that multiple threads may be operating on the same reference counted object at the same time.
-Therefore, one thread may be accessing a reference counted object whose count was dropped to 0 by another thread unreferencing it.
+Therefore, one thread may be accessing a reference counted object whose count has dropped to 0 because of another thread unreferencing it.

 ## Atomic updates